MAZ01001/Math-Js/README.md

     - `∠` is U+2220 and `°` is U+00B0
 - copy values
   - from the current to a new complex number (create a copy)
-    - all arithmetic operations (see below) have alias methods that, instead of modifying, create a new complex number
   - from another to the current complex number (override)
   - from the current to another complex number (reverse override)
 - check for equality to `0`, `1`, or another complex number